 If it snows in London, it’s like a sprinkling of wet confectioner’s sugar.
 Although, frozen precipitation is inevitable during the winter season, Londoners always seem completely unprepared.
-Sidewalks become skating rinks as commuters walked to and from work in far from suitable shoes for slippery conditions.
+Sidewalks become skating rinks as commuters walk to and from work in far from suitable shoes for slippery conditions.
 I was one of them.

 Then, after having lived through a number of Massachusetts winters, on a flight from Boston to London one December, the weather forecast for England caught my eye—cold, it said, snow flurries, frost, and the possibly of icy roads.
 Instead of freaking out, I smiled.